Fraunhofer-ITMP/datascience_toolkit/README.md

 # DataScience Toolkit

-This repository constains the overall suite of resources and tools built by the Fraunhofer ITMP data science team.
+This repository contains the overall suite of resources and tools built by the Fraunhofer ITMP data science team.

 # Local testing